bryden/bud/README.md

 About bud.sh
 ==============
 bud.sh (back/up/date) is an automated incremental backup script for MySQL databases.
+It creates a full backup as often as defined in the configuration settings.
+Users can restore their database using the most recent full back-up and the row logging files created.

-It creates a full backup once/week.
-It's free, like beer, see License below.
+The bud.sh script is free, like beer.
+See License below.

 Install
 --------------